mjleonides/unit-pricer/README.md

 ## Features

-- Calculates unit price from cost and quantity
+- Calculate unit price from cost and quantity
 - Label and compare multiple prices at a glance
 - Inserted prices survive browser refresh and closed window/tab